Croton petra [KROH-tun, pet-RAH] is a broadleaved evergreen perennial from the family Euphorbiaceae.

 Prune to control size and shape.

 Use sharp pruning shears or scissors, and keep them very clean.

 Remove damaged leaves.

-- Propagate new croton petra from tip or stem cuttings or air-layering.
+- Propagate new croton petra from a tip or stem cuttings or air-layering.

 - Choose 6″ inches cutting with new growth on it.